 Buildings

-<<Brief narrative description to include number of buildings; construction types; building size; describe common areas; amenities, etc. >>
+<<Brief narrative description to include number of buildings; construction types; building size; describe common areas; amenities, etc. For Green MIP projects, describe the scope of work relied upon in selecting the green building standard (e.g., minor or major retrofits/renovations, adding an addition or new construction outside the footprint of the existing building; etc.) >>

 Parking

-<<Narrative description about the parking including the number of spaces, compliance with accessibility, adequacy of the parking, and any parking easements.
+<<Narrative description about the parking including the number of spaces, compliance with accessibility requirements, adequacy of the parking, and any parking easements.
 Also, discuss any zoning or marketability issues. >>

 Unit Mix & Features